 Our expert clinicians will speak with you first over the telephone (or by email if preferred) to discuss whether Platelet-rich Plasma (PRP) is appropriate for your condition.
 It may be useful if you can forward copies of reports from previous orthopaedics consultations regarding your knees and also the reports from investigations that may have been undertaken already (e.g. X-ray or MRI scan).

-At your appointment you will be assessed in relation to your biomechanics:- muscle strength and joint range of motion.
+At your appointment you will be assessed in relation to your biomechanics (such as muscle strength and joint range of motion).
 We can also provide on-site diagnostic ultrasound evaluation which can be very helpful in determining the degree of changes within the joint tissues and thus helping to decide the best course of treatment.
+Important things when booking in for any kind of injection can be found here.

 What happens after the PRP treatment?

-In addition, on the basis of our assessment we may recommend you for further strength and conditioning, physiotherapy, footwear/orthotic review.
-Occasionally we may recommend a formal dietary review with a recommended dietician or nutritionist, or refer you to one of our orthopaedic consultant partners, who can potentially review you and give you advice upon the potential surgical options.
+In addition to our injection services, we may recommend you for further strength and conditioning, physiotherapy, footwear/orthotic review.
+Occasionally we may recommend a formal dietary review with a recommended dietician or nutritionist, or refer you to one of our orthopaedic consultant partners, who can potentially review you and provide advice on the possible surgical options.

 How do I book for PRP Injections?